Knowledge Hub

 • Clarify client obligations: Define the client’s responsibilities and outline how delays will impact project timelines and costs.

 • Secure payment terms: Tailor payment structures to align with the project methodology.
-For example, agile projects may use sprint-linked payments, while waterfall projects may follow milestone-based schedules.
+For example, agile projects often use sprint-linked payments, whereas waterfall projects typically follow milestone-based schedules.

 • Limit liability: Reduce financial exposure through liability caps and indemnity clauses to protect your business from unforeseen risks.